hunnybunscode/denali/nifi/README.md

          5. Bypass GPG Check: Self-explanatory
          6. Outbound CIDR: Self-explanatory

+   2. Once the stack has been created, enable termination protection to prevent accidental deletion.

 2. Set Auto Scaling Group to use the default version of LaunchTemplate

-   1. Once the stack has been created, navigate to the `Resources` section.
+   1. Navigate to the `Resources` section for the stack.
    2. Click the link next to `ZkAutoScalingGroup` logical ID.
    3. Click `Edit` button.
    4. Under `Launch template` section, click the dropdown under `Version` field and select `Default (1)` .